c6fc/sonnetry/README.md

 ## Installation

-Sonnetry relies on the `@jahed/terraform` package to provide terraform binaries, but requires you to specify the version by installing it manually.
+Sonnetry relies on the `@jahed/terraform` package to provide terraform binaries, but allows you to specify the version by installing it manually.
 Use the version of Terraform you want as the version for `@jahed/terraform` during installation.
 To use Terraform v0.15.4 for example, use this command:

 ```sh
 $ npm install @c6fc/sonnetry @jahed/terraform@0.15.4      # Project-local